 But it’s precisely how B2B SaaS companies react to these changes and actually tackle the issues that really matters.
 An online community goes a long way to helping companies overcome these challenges.
 Whether it be for Customer Success or Customer Support departments, the benefits can be enormous.
 Not only does a community reduce pressure on your customer support teams through offering users a way to self-serve, it also drives customer engagement as users share best practices and give you valuable insights on your product.

-That said, we could talk all day about the advantages of starting an online community, but without careful planning, correct implementation and efficient management, your community may fall flat on its face.
+That said, we could talk all day about the advantages of starting an online community, (and you can find out more about how they boost engagement, drive retention and should be an integral part of any Customer Success tech stack here), but without careful planning, correct implementation and efficient management, your community may fall flat on its face.